 Through four primary case studies—North Vietnamese diplomatic decisions during the Vietnam War, those of China in the Korean War and Sino-Indian War, and Indian diplomatic decision making in the latter conflict—The Costs of Conversation demonstrates that the costly conversations thesis best explains the timing and nature of countries' approach to wartime talks, and therefore when peace talks begin.
 As a result, Mastro's findings have significant theoretical and practical implications for war duration and termination, as well as for military strategy, diplomacy, and mediation.

 She discusses these findings in two podcasts at AEI and Young China Watchers and at an AEI event.
-Please also find a roundtable discussion on the book in the most recent Asia Policy publication, a book review from ASPI, a book review from Strategic Studies Quarterly, and a book review from The China Quarterly, a book review in Political Science Quarterly, and a book review from War on the Rocks.
+Please also find a roundtable discussion on the book in the most recent Asia Policy publication, a book review from ASPI, a book review from Strategic Studies Quarterly, a book review from The China Quarterly, a book review in Political Science Quarterly, and a book review from War on the Rocks.

 "Mastro forwards a new theory of when states agree to negotiate peace.
 She demonstrates the power of that theory through painstaking research on several conflicts in Asia.
 This impressive book thereby makes contributions to international relations theory, Asian studies, and diplomatic history."